A ONE-DAY WALKING TOUR GUIDE

 I love Melbourne.
 It’s my birthplace and my hometown.
 So I’m a bit biased when I say it’s a marvellous city.
 There are so many beautiful, fun and interesting aspects of the city.
 Here I’m going to share with you 12 must-see places in Melbourne that give you an appreciation of the city’s architecture, street art, laneways, river and more.
-All of these landmarks and city sites can all be visited in one day quite easily.
+All of these landmarks and city sites can all be visited in an easy one-day walking tour.

 1. Flinders Street Station

 One of the most recognisable features of Melbourne is Flinders Street Station’s yellow facade and green dome.
 Dating from the early 1900s, the style is neo-classical, and spans 2 whole blocks.
-It’s huge.
+It’s a huge station.
 The small clocks above the entrance are still the original ones (there was outcry when they tried to get rid of them years ago and were immediately put back) and the tall clock tower sits at the Elizabeth Street entrance.
-It is a meeting point and a central icon for Melburnians.
+It is a meeting point for Melburnians and a central icon.

 Snazzy fact: It’s the busiest railway station in Australia.